Factbox: Countries pondering an easing of coronavirus curbs

 MEXICO, bracing for the spread of the coronavirus to accelerate, is widely expected to extend the shutdown of schools and non-essential businesses beyond April 30.

-SAUDI ARABIA has halted year-round pilgrimages to Mecca and extended a nationwide lockdown indefinitely this week.
+SAUDI ARABIA has halted year-round pilgrimages to Mecca and extended a nationwide lockdown indefinitely last week.
+Riyadh on April 20 extended the suspension of praying in the Grand Mosque and Prophet’s Mosque during the fasting month of Ramadan.

-EGYPT, the Arab world’s most populous nation, extended a curfew until April 23, closed places of worship, schools and tourist sites and banned public religious gatherings in the holy month of Ramadan, starting late April.
+EGYPT, the Arab world’s most populous nation, extended a curfew until April 23, closed places of worship, schools and tourist sites and banned public religious gatherings during Ramadan, starting late April.

-ISRAEL keeps “stay-at-home” orders for all except those who work in vital industries, and said any exit strategy will be “slow and responsible”.
+ISRAEL gradually eased its coronavirus lockdown from April 19 by letting some businesses reopen and relaxing curbs on movement after a slowdown in infection rates.

-NIGERIA extended the lockdown of the states of Lagos, Abuja and Ogun until April 27, exempting only critical workers, including those selling food, water and medicine.
-Most large African nations so far have no plans to ease restrictins.
+NIGERIA extended the lockdown of the states of Lagos, Abuja and Ogun until April 27, exempting only critical workers.
+Most large African nations so far have no plans to ease restrictions.

 ASIA-PACIFIC

-INDIA is under lockdown until May 3, but the government will allow some industries, such as farming and construction in rural areas, to open after April 20.
+In INDIA, some shops and businesses opened in rural areas on April 20, with some activities, including factories and farming, allowed in the hinterland.
+National curbs are in force until May 3.

-PAKISTAN, which extended its shutdown on April 14 by two weeks, said some industries would reopen in phases, starting with construction and export industries, such as garments.
+PAKISTAN, in lockdown until late April, said some industries would reopen in phases, starting with construction and export industries, such as garments.
+The country has lifted restrictions on congregational prayers at mosques, but introduced a host of safety conditions ahead of Ramadan.

-In JAPAN, a month-long state of emergency is in force in cities since April 7, but the government has refrained from nationwide business closures for fear of damaging the economy.
+JAPAN’s state of emergency, expanded nationwide on April 16, will last until May 6 to reduce traffic during the Golden Week holiday season around the start of May.

-SOUTH KOREA, lauded for controlling its outbreak, has urged to follow social distancing until at least April 19.
+SOUTH KOREA, lauded for controlling its outbreak, extended its social distancing policy for another 16 days on April 19, but offered some relief for churches and sporting fixtures.

 TAIWAN, another example of a successful early response, has avoided full lockdown but continues to promote social distancing.

-SINGAPORE, which saw cases spike recently after early success in containment, aims for schools and most workplaces to reopen on May 4.
+SINGAPORE will extend a partial lockdown until June 1, as the city-state has seen a recent sharp jump in cases.

-NEW ZEALAND has no immediate easing plans with schools, restaurants, cafes and gyms shut and its borders closed.
+NEW ZEALAND will extend the lockdown measures by a week, the prime minister said on April 20, after which it will move to a lower level of restrictions.

-Similar social distancing rules that have closed businesses and confined people to their homes remain in place in AUSTRALIA with no definite end date announced.
+Similar social distancing rules that have closed businesses and confined people to their homes remain in place in AUSTRALIA with no definite end date announced and Prime Minister Scott Morrison warning public life could remain constrained for another year.

-Compiled by Tomasz Janowski from contributions by Reuters bureaux; Editing by Andrew Cawthorne
+Compiled by Tomasz Janowski, Tommy Lund, Jagoda Darlak and Marta Frackowiak with contributions by Reuters bureaus; Editing by Andrew Cawthorne and Nick Macfie